Basic Iced Tea

 Tea comes in two basic varieties: black and green—green has a more delicate flavor.
 Actually, all tea starts out green; black tea is simply green tea that’s gone through various stages of processing and fermentation, explains author and former Gramercy Tavern managing partner Nick Mautone.
 For iced tea, use approximately 1 tablespoon of tea per 5 to 6 ounces of hot water and let it steep for up to 10 minutes.
 Drinking it cold reduces the tannin pucker, and ice will dilute it.

 Game plan: You’ll need to make our Rich Simple Syrup before you begin.
+Or, add Lemonade for a homemade Arnold Palmer drink.

 - 8 tea bags of any good-quality black tea